mkhairul6/AlphaDocs/README.md

 ## Order Collection Reminder Push Notification

 Push notifications are sent to user's mobile devices (if the user has registered a device token during login) for reminding user of an upcoming order collection.
 The notification will have a message which can be displayed to the user.
-The notification will also contain a `type: ORDER_COLLECTION_REMINDER` and `order: Order object` in the payload which can be used to determine whether additional actions need to be completed on receiving this notification.
+The notification will also contain a `type: ORDER_COLLECTION_REMINDER` and `number: string, human readable unique number of this order` in the payload which can be used to determine whether additional actions need to be completed on receiving this notification.

 Notifications are configured to be pushed to a user's mobile device a few minutes before the order reaches PREPARATION status.
 This can be managed using the TIME TO NOTIFY CUSTOMER BEFORE KITCHEN PREPARATION (MINUTES) field in Alpha for editing store properties.